 Ric Ocasek penned this tune in 1976, and of course, as you probably know, this was the song that launched the band… Radio DJ Maxanne Sartori heard it, loved it, and began playing it on her show in Boston.
 It quickly became a local favorite.
-Later, just before The Cars released their debut album, this was their lead single.
+On May 29, 1978, just before The Cars released their debut album, the band sent this single out into the world.
 Though it didn’t place high on the charts in the US (only reaching #27 on the Billboard Hot 100), critics and consumers loved it, and it obviously played a huge role in keeping The Cars on the Billboard 200 chart for 139 weeks.
 Many of us fondly point to this song as the one that started our Cars addiction.

 In choosing various covers to include here, I started with the ones I enjoyed the most, and then narrowed it down based on the criteria that something unique stood out about the performance.
 There are so many interpretations out there; this certainly isn’t a definitive list.

 I’ve got to start out with this terrific audio consisting only of Benjamin’s vocals, his bass, and the guitar solo.
 Off. the.
 CHAIN.
 I love this one in the headphones.

 This next version is actually performed by just Ric on acoustic guitar.
 He participated in one of a series of artist ’roundtable’ shows at The Bottom Line in New York City on May 21, 1992.
 Organized by Allan Pepper and Vin Scelsa, the idea was to bring together a small group of songwriters and get them talking and playing, and let the music take over.
 Take a listen here: